-Melissa is a fermentation expert who teaches local fermentation and nutrition workshops, and shares creative and delicious recipes on her blog, and has a line of reusable food wraps that she sells online and at markets in the Toronto area.
-She’s also one of our amazing program coaches in the culinary nutrition expert program.
+This comforting soup is the creating of Melissa Torio, a fermentation expert who teaches local fermentation and nutrition workshops, shares creative and delicious recipes on her blog, and has a line of reusable food wraps that she sells online and at markets in the Toronto area.
+She’s also one of our amazing program coaches in the Culinary Nutrition Expert Program.

 Serves: Serves 6